jiaxinch/TERMES_Visualization/documentation.md

 `transLocVec()` transforms the location from text form to a `Vector2`.(the text input location as 1,2 and we need to tranform it to `[1,2]`).
 The function takes an text string in the format of `x,y` and returns a `Vector2` of `[int, int]`

 `init()` is the function that initializes the `scene` , `camera`, `renderer` .... it takes nothing and does not return. `TrackballControls` is the varaible that controls the 3D movement controlled by the mouse(rotate, tranform and zoom the scene).
-And this is directly import from the file
+And this is directly import from the file "*js/TrackballControls*".
+The speed of rotation, zoom and pan can be controlled by the variables. `grid` in the scene is also initialized.

+`initFinalStruc()` calculates the height of cube in each grid according to the instruction we just parsed.
+The function takes nothing and does not return.

+`initInstructions()` traverses all the instructions and `setTimeout` for each instruction. `setTimeout` schedules the functions with different numbers, which indicates the time that the function should be performed.
+It does not need anything and returns nothing. `framespeed` is a number we set to control the speed of instructions. *The larger the number is, the instructions operates slower.*

+`moveFromTo()` takes